algorandfoundation/algokit-cli/docs/features/goal.md

  Use "goal [command] --help" for more information about a command.
 ```

-For instance, running this command `algokit goal report` would result in the following:
+For instance, running `algokit goal report` would result in output like:

 ```
 $ ~ algokit goal report